-For 2021 and 2020, we retained our principal auditors, Deloitte & Touche LLP ("Deloitte"), independent registered public accounting firm, to provide services in the following categories and, in consideration of such services, have paid (or will pay) to Deloitte the following amounts (which, as further discussed below, include certain estimated amounts):
+For 2022 and 2021, we retained our principal auditors, Deloitte & Touche LLP ("Deloitte"), independent registered public accounting firm, to provide services in the following categories and, in consideration of such services, have paid (or will pay) to Deloitte the following amounts (which, as further discussed below, include certain estimated amounts):

 Audit Fees.
-The aggregate fees billed for professional services rendered by Deloitte in connection with the audits of our annual consolidated financial statements for the fiscal years ended December 31, 2021 and December 31, 2020 and the reviews of our quarterly consolidated financial statements included in our Forms 10-Q for such fiscal years were \$3,486,941 and \$3,378,372, respectively.
+The aggregate fees billed for professional services rendered by Deloitte in connection with the audits of our annual consolidated financial statements for the fiscal years ended December 31, 2022 and December 31, 2021 and the reviews of our quarterly consolidated financial statements included in our Forms 10-Q for such fiscal years were \$3,709,322 and \$3,486,941, respectively.
 In addition, Deloitte renders professional services to EOG in connection with the annual statutory audits of the financial statements of our Trinidad and Oman subsidiaries.
-The fees billed for such statutory audits for the fiscal year ended December 31, 2020 totaled \$146,892 (for Trinidad and Oman); the fees billed for such statutory audits for the fiscal year ended December 31, 2021 (which audits will commence in the second quarter of 2022) are expected to total approximately \$149,600 (for Trinidad and Oman).
+The fees billed for such statutory audits for the fiscal year ended December 31, 2021 totaled \$156,290 (for Trinidad and Oman); the fees billed for such statutory audits for the fiscal year expected to total approximately \$123,800 (for Trinidad).

 Audit-Related Fees.
-The aggregate fees billed for the fiscal years ended December 31, 2021 and December 31, 2020 for assurance and related services rendered by Deloitte that were reasonably related to the audits and reviews of our consolidated financial statements and/or the above-described statutory audits, but not reportable as Audit Fees above, were \$73,323 and \$101,000, respectively.
+The aggregate fees billed for the fiscal years ended December 31, 2022 and December 31, 2021 for assurance and related services rendered by Deloitte that were reasonably related to the audits and reviews of our consolidated financial statements and/or the above-described statutory audits, but not reportable as Audit Fees above, were \$6,000 and \$73,323, respectively.
+Audit-Related Fees for 2022 were primarily for services rendered in connection with our responses to comments received from the SEC Staff with respect to the disclosures in certain of our SEC filings.
 Audit-Related Fees for 2021 were primarily for (1) audit services performed in connection with our April 2021 and December 2021 registration statement filings with the SEC and (2) services rendered in connection with our responses to comments received from the SEC Staff with respect to the disclosures in certain of our SEC filings.
-Audit-Related Fees for 2020 were primarily for comfort letter work with respect to our April 2020 offering of our 4.375% Senior Notes due 2030 and 4.950% Senior Notes due 2050.

 Tax Fees.
-Deloitte did not render any tax compliance, tax advice or tax planning services to us for the fiscal year ended December 31, 2021 or the fiscal year ended December 31, 2020.
+Deloitte did not render any tax compliance, tax advice or tax planning services to us for the fiscal year ended December 31, 2022 or the fiscal year ended December 31, 2021.

 All Other Fees.
-The aggregate fees billed for services rendered by Deloitte not reportable as Audit Fees, Audit-Related Fees or Tax Fees above for the fiscal years ended December 31, 2021 and December 31, 2020 were \$2,851 and \$2,851, respectively.
-All Other Fees for 2021 and 2020 were for certain research-related services.
+The aggregate fees billed for services rendered by Deloitte not reportable as Audit Fees, Audit-Related Fees or Tax Fees above for the fiscal years ended December 31, 2022 and December 31, 2021 were \$3,806 and \$2,851, respectively.
+All Other Fees for 2022 and 2021 were for certain research-related services.